Non-qualified Stock Option (NSO) Basics

 Exercise All NSOs and Pay Taxes with Cash

 This option is the most “risky” because it means that you’re betting even more on the company that you already are.
-In order to fully fund expected taxes with cash, you usually have to coordinate with your employer since usually employers will withold some taxes when you exercise.
+In order to fully fund expected taxes with cash, you usually have to coordinate with your employer since usually employers will withhold some taxes when you exercise.

 Final Thoughts on NSO Basics